 These days, there are many ways to borrow money.
 You could take out an unsecured or signature loan and pay it off in one lump sum or installments.
 There are also different types of collateral loans which allow you to borrow money against an asset that you own, such as your vehicle.
 However, not all of these financial products are as easy to use as a personal line of credit.

 Businesses have been using lines of credit for years.
 However, banks and financial institutions have only recently begun to market them to individuals.
 Unlike other types of loans, a personal line of credit does not give you access to a lump sum of money all at once.
-It is more similar to a credit card account than an unsecured loan.
+It is more similar to a credit card account than an unsecured personal loan.

 A personal line of credit offers access to funds as needed.
 If you don’t use the funds, you pay no interest.
 In general, they are not used for one-time, large purchases.
 Many people use them to fill in the gaps in personal income.
 For example, someone who is self-employed and who has a fluctuating monthly income may use a personal line of credit either to even out their income or to fund a business opportunity.